FreshRSS/FreshRSS/docs/en/developers/01_First_steps.md

 ### With brackets

-There is no spaces in the brackets.
-There is no space before the opening bracket except if it is after a keyword.
-There is no space after the closing bracket except if it is followed by a curly bracket.
+There should be no spaces in between brackets.
+There should be no spaces before the opening bracket, except if it's after a keyword.
+There shouldn't be any spaces after the closing bracket, except if it's followed by a curly bracket.

 ```php
 if ($a == 10) {